hzi-bifo/Quasimodo/README.md

-After all those have been done, please download the pipeline into your system:
+After all this has been done, download the pipeline onto your system:

 ```shell
 git clone git@github.com:hzi-bifo/HCMV_benchmark.git
 ```

 ### Download the dataset and reference genomes
-All the sequencing data can be obtained from ENV with accession number: PRJEB32127.
+All sequencing data can be obtained from ENV with accession number: PRJEB32127.
 And the genome sequences of HCMV strains are included in this repo.
 ```shell
 # Download the sequencing data
 ```